firebase/functions-samples/instagram-auth/README.md

 Open the sample's website by using `firebase open hosting:site` or directly accessing `https://<project-id>.firebaseapp.com/`.

-Click on the **Sign in with LinkedIn** button and a popup window will appear that will show the Linked In authentication consent screen.
+Click on the **Sign in with Instagram** button and a popup window will appear that will show the Instagram In authentication consent screen.
 Sign In and/or authorize the authentication request.

-The website should display your name, email and profile pic from Linked In.
+The website should display your name and profile pic from Instagram.
 At this point you are authenticated in Firebase and can use the database/hosting etc...

 ## Workflow and design

-When Clicking the **Sign in with LinkedIn** button a popup is shown which redirects users to the `redirect` Function URL.
+When Clicking the **Sign in with Instagram** button a popup is shown which redirects users to the `redirect` Function URL.

-The `redirect` Function then redirects the user to the LinkedIn OAuth 2.0 consent screen where (the first time only) the user will have to grant approval.
+The `redirect` Function then redirects the user to the Instagram OAuth 2.0 consent screen where (the first time only) the user will have to grant approval.
 Also the `state` cookie is set on the client with the value of the `state` URL query parameter to check against later on.

 After the user has granted approval he is redirected back to the `./popup.html` page along with an OAuth 2.0 Auth Code as a URL parameter.
 This Auth code is then sent to the `token` Function using a JSONP Request.
 The `token` function then:
  - Checks that the value of the `state` URL query parameter is the same as the one in the `state` cookie.
- - Exchanges the auth code for an access token using the LinkedIn app credentials.
+ - Exchanges the auth code for an access token using the Instagram app credentials and gets the user identity (photoURL and full name).
- - Use the Access Token to query the LinkedIn API to get user's information such as ID, name, email and profile pic URL.
  - Mints a Custom Auth token (which is why we need Service Accounts Credentials).
- - Use the Custom Auth token to authorize as the user and updates the email and/or profile information on Firebase if needed.
- - Returns the Custom Auth Token to the `./popup.html` page.
+ - Returns the Custom Auth Token, photo URL, user display name and Instagram access token to the `./popup.html` page.

- The `./popup.html` receives the Custom Auth Token back from the AJAX request to the `token` Function and uses it to authenticate the user in Firebase.
-Then close the popup.
+ The `./popup.html` receives the Custom Auth Token and other data back from the AJAX request to the `token` Function and uses it to update the user's profile, saves the access token to the database, authenticate the user in Firebase and then close the popup.
  At this point the main page will detect the sign-in through the Firebase Auth State observer and display the signed-In user information.